iarpanpatil/VPlus/README.md

 5. The first argument in the array of arguments is always the Error Message.
 Evene in cusotm methods always include the error method as the first array value
 6. The second value in native methods is the expected value (look at examples)

-## Options
- You can customize the validation error handler and the remove error method.
-  These methods can be injected in the config options (see JavaScript Example Below).
-Also if you wish to validate only when the form is submited you can do so but be sure to pass {onSubmit: true} in the options.
-Otherwise the validation will take place when the input fields emit the blur event.

 ```html
 <form id="myForm">
     <fieldset>